 When baby’s fussy or wants to nurse just an hour after eating, it’s natural to worry that you’re not producing enough milk.
 However, these are normal behaviours and more often than not baby’s weight gain reassures everyone that things are going well.
-However, for some mothers the results of baby’s weight checks aren’t as encouraging and the amount of milk they are producing isn’t always enough to meet baby’s needs.
+However, for some mothers the results of baby’s weight checks aren’t as encouraging and they may be experiencing low milk supply.
 Diana West, IBCLC (International Board-Certified Lactation Consultant) and co-author of Making More Milk says that changes in breastfeeding techniques or assistance from a breastfeeding expert can help boost milk production significantly.

-Here are some of the most common causes of low milk supply and some strategies that may help.
+Here are some of the most common reasons for low milk supply and some strategies that may help.

 1. Insufficient glandular tissue